THE DANGERS OF YOUTH SPORTS

-As a parent of a young athlete, you know first-hand the dangers of recreational sports, whether it’s an injury, bullying from other kids or bad behavior by fellow parents and coaches.
+As a parent of a young athlete, you know first-hand the benefits of recreational sports.
+You also know the dangers, whether it’s an injury, bullying from other kids or bad behavior by fellow parents and coaches.

 The Centers for Disease Control and Prevention (CDC) reports that nearly 4 million medical visits are tied to youth sports injuries annually.
 Coupled with a reported 20 million annual school absences related to those injuries and a growing list of personal injury claims, youth sports has seen a major drop in participation.